google/dart-scissors/README.md

   - Supports deferred messages and deferred LTR/RTL template caches.
   - Optionally optimizes the resulting `.js` files with the Closure Compiler.
 - Automatic reload support (Optional): zero-turnaround for Dart!
+- [Experimental static checker](UnawaitedFutures.md) that detects unawaited futures (a common cause of sneaky bugs in async code):

 # Usage